 - Casa Montaña, Carrer de Josep Benlliure, 69

-As you can see, there are many foods to try in Valencia, which takes it to the top of our best food cities list.
+As you can see, there are many Valencia foods to try while visiting, which takes it to the top of our best food cities list.
 There are many tapas bars in the city.
 So just pick one, sit down, and order whatever strikes you at the time.
 That’s how you will discover the best foods of Valencia.
-We encourage you to take a trip to discover this beautiful city, which is often overlooked by tourists for the biggest cities (Madrid and Barcelona – also great foodie cities).

 Like this post?
 Why not share it on your Pinterest board?